parsokev/graph_repo/README.md

 > **If these images are not produced and/or result in script failure/error**:
 > **Confirm [Graphviz](https://www.graphviz.org/download/) has been installed before executing the program.**
 >
-> If Graphviz was already properly installed, the path to the local 'bin' folder for Graphviz on Windows Systems or the local
+> If Graphviz was already properly installed, the path to the local 'bin' folder for Graphviz on the local
 > bash env folder on Linux/MacOS may be invalid and needs to be corrected.
 >
 > On Linux/Mac systems, the commands from the appropriate script can be manually copied and pasted into the terminal to
 > generate the image of the requested type after the program has finished.
 >
-> On Windows systems, confirm that the path to the 'bin' folder of Graphviz in your System's environment variables is present and valid in
+> On Windows systems, confirm that the path to the 'bin' folder of Graphviz in present in the local 'Graphviz' directory and valid in
 > order for Powershell to be able to access Graphviz-supported commands for image generation.

 After cloning this repository in your preferred text editor, enter the commands into the terminal: